 The Island Peak (Imja Tse in Nepali) is one of the most climbed peaks of the Everest Region.
 The peak is at a height of 6,189 meters level and reveals surreal views of the Mount Everest (8,848m).
 The trek starts with a nerve-racking flight to the Lukla airport which is considered by many as the most dangerous airport in the world.
 From there you trek through Dhole, Luza, and Machhermo as you enjoy the beautiful panoramic views of peaks in the Khumbu region.
 You will also be able to experience the tranquility of the majestic Gokyo lakes.
 You also cross Cho La Pass (5,420m) and Kongma La Pass (5,535m) as you trek before the climb to Island Peak.
 On descend you will pass through the beautiful village of Namche Bazar which is a trade hub in the region.
 This trip takes around 23 days and costs around US$ 2,450.

 Mera peak lies in the Hinku Valley of the Khumbu region, south-east to the Mount Everest (8,848m).
 The peak is at a height of 6476 meters above sea level and is the highest trekking peak in the country.
 The climb offers majestic views of some of the highest peaks in the world such as Kanchenjunga (8,586m), Everest (8,848m), and Makalu (8,463m) among others.
-The climb starts at Lukla and the trail takes you to heavy forests filled with rhododendron, Juniper and oak trees.
+The climb starts at Lukla and the trail takes you to heavy forests filled with rhododendron, juniper, and oak trees.
 On the way up, you will cross various mountain villages inhabited by the Sherpas.
 You will cross the Zatrwa La Pass which is at 4610 meters above the sea level and offers you a beautiful view of the Dudh Koshi Valley.
-This 18-day trek is a little bit technical and costs around US$ 2,350.
+This 18-day trek is a little bit technical.